Blackberry Panna Cotta Recipe

 - In a saucepan, combine the remaining blackberry puree with water.
 Add sugar and gelatin.
 Let soak for 3 to 5 minutes.

 - Heat over medium until all the gelatin dissolves and comes to a boil.
-Strain thru a sieve to remove any seeds.
-Cool until barely warm
+Strain through a sieve to remove any seeds.
+Cool until barely warm.

-Pro tip - we want to bring it to the boil and take it off the heat immediately.
-Cook the gelatin too much will make it chewy. - Gently pour over the set blackberry panna cotta.
+Pro tip – We want to bring it to the boil and take it off the heat immediately.
+Cook the gelatin too much, which will make it chewy. - Gently pour over the set blackberry panna cotta.
 Chill in the freezer for an hour, then remove from the freezer and chill in the fridge until ready to serve.

 Pro tip – Chilling in the freezer for an hour will set the jello instantly and prevent it from soaking into the tart. - Pour over the set blackberry panna cotta (over the back of a spoon helps).
 Chill in the fridge for at least 2 hours.